How Your SSDI Benefit Amount Is Calculated

 How Your SSDI Benefit Amount Is Calculated?

-TL;DR: Your SSDI payment is calculated using three steps: (1) Index your earnings for inflation and select the highest 35 years, (2) Calculate your Average Indexed Monthly Earnings (AIME), (3) Apply the PIA formula with bend points (90% of first $1,174, 32% of $1,174-$7,078, 15% above $7,078 in 2026).
+Your SSDI payment is calculated using three steps: (1) Index your earnings for inflation and select the highest 35 years, (2) Calculate your Average Indexed Monthly Earnings (AIME), (3) Apply the PIA formula with bend points (90% of first $1,174, 32% of $1,174-$7,078, 15% above $7,078 in 2026).
 The result is your Primary Insurance Amount (PIA), your monthly benefit.
-Higher lifetime earnings = higher payment.
+Higher lifetime earnings will result in a higher SSDI payment.